 Wander the garden’s nature trails, including the main 0.5-mile Crayton Trail loop, to admire its wildflowers and evergreens.

-When you’re done with the botanical gardens, slip down to the Montford Area Historic District.
+When you’re done with the Botanical Gardens at Asheville, slip down to the Montford Area Historic District.
 Located just south of the gardens, the neighborhood teems with beautiful historic homes.
 Its Arts and Crafts and Colonial Revival buildings are among the city’s most distinctive.

 Great Smoky Mountains National Park